eddyystop/dataloader-align-results/README.md

 and re-order them to ensure each index aligns with the original keys.

-The back-end service typically returns results in a different order than we requested, likely because it was more efficient for it to do so.
-Also, it typically omits a result for some keys when no value exists for that key.
+The back-end service typically returns results in a different order than we requested, and it typically omits a result for some keys when no value exists for that key.

-This utility takes such results and returns an Array acceptable to DataLoader.
+This utility takes such back-end results and returns an Array acceptable to DataLoader.

 `dataLoaderAlignResults({ graphqlType, serializeDataLoaderKey, serializeRecordKey, onError });`

 - `grapgqlType` (string) - Type of GraphQL result to return for each DataLoader key
     - '[!]!' - An array of non-null objects.
-    - '[!]'  - An array of non-null objects, ori `null`.
+    - '[!]'  - An array of non-null objects, or `null`.
     - '[]'   - An array of elements each of which is either an object or `null`.
+The array may be empty.
     - '!'    - A non-null object.
     - ''     - An object or `null`.
 - `serializeDataLoaderKey` (optional, function(key)) - Function to serialize a key passed from DataLoader.
-    - A non-trivial serialization function should more efficiently be passed to DataLoader, e.g. `new DataLoader(dataLoaderAlignResults, { cacheKeyFn: serializeDataLoaderKey })`, than to dataLoaderAlignResults.
+    - A non-trivial serialization function should more efficiently be passed to DataLoader, e.g. `new DataLoader(keys => {/* ... */}, { cacheKeyFn: serializeDataLoaderKey })`,
+    than to dataLoaderAlignResults.
     - Defaults to the trivial `key => key.toString()`.
 - `serializeRecordKey` (optional, function(record) or string) - Function to serialize key from the record.
-    - The resulting value must strictly equal that produced by `serializeDataLoaderKey`, or passed by DataLoader.
+    - The resulting value must be strictly equal to that produced by serializeDataLoaderKey, or passed by DataLoader.
     - If a string is provided, `record => record[serializeRecordKey].toString()` is used.
 - `onError` (optional, function(msg, detail)) - Handler for terminal errors.
-    - Errors are ignored if `onError` is not provided.
+    - Errors are ignored if onError is not provided.

-`dataLoaderAlignResults` returns a `function(resultsArray, keys)` which is passed to DataLoader as its first parameter.
+dataLoaderAlignResults returns a `function(resultsArray, keys)` which should be passed to DataLoader as its first parameter.

 - `keys` - The keys passed from the DataLoader.
 - `resultsArray` - Result from back-end service after processing the `keys`.
-    - Results are likely in a different order than that of `keys`, likely because it was more efficient for it to do so.
+    - Results are likely in a different order than that of `keys`.
-    - A result may be omitted for some keys, which we can interpret as no value existing for that key.
+    - A result may be omitted for some keys.

 ## Complete Example